 Approved septic systems - Water Disposal.
 MDARD does not approve septic systems but does require that the system be approved by the local health department.
 Beekeepers starting up a facility should contact their local health department for information on the approval process.

+Toilets.
 Toilet facilities, including hand-washing basins, shall be conveniently available to honey-house personnel.

 Vector Control.
 No chemicals or poisons shall be used to control insects or rodents while supers of honey are stored in the facility or extracting of honey is proceeding.
 Follow label instructions and use only approved pesticides.